neondatabase/website/content/docs/reference/cli-branches.md

 ### get

-This sub-command allows you to retrieve details about a branch.
+This subcommand allows you to retrieve details about a branch.

 #### Usage